 We work in partnership with professionals in other agencies (health, police, voluntary agencies, etc.) to offer the best possible support to schools.

-In addition to responding to incidents, the Critical Incident Lead Officer provides consultations in relation to bereavement issues, and supports settings in referring children to appropriate services.
+In addition to responding to incidents, the Critical Incident Lead Officer provides consultations in relation to bereavement and trauma and supports settings in referring children to other services.
 You can also access free places on our training sessions.
 We offer training for senior leaders about ‘Managing a Critical Incident’, which will help you to plan and be prepared, as well as training for any member of staff: ‘Supporting Bereaved Children in School Communities’, which is also available as in-house training.

 The Critical Incident Lead Officer is also currently involved with work relating to suicide prevention (schools), as well as the teaching of death and bereavement.